OctopusDeploy/blog/blog/2021-05/azure-ha/index.md

 In my example, I selected:

 - General Purpose
 - Provisioned which provides Computer resources which are pre-allocated and billed per hour.
 - 2 vCores
 - Max Data Size of 30gb
 - Zone Redundancy turned on.
 (Zone Redundancy adds about 20% to the cost)

-This wouldbe a great place to start from in a Highly-Available configuration but you may need to consider your workload, as this may be far too big for your requirements if you own a small Octopus instance.
-If you own a large instance, I'd consider the HyperScale and Business Critical loads in Microsoft Azure
+This would be a great place to start from in a Highly-Available configuration but you may need to consider your workload, as this may be far too big for your requirements if you own a small Octopus instance.

+If you own a large instance, I'd consider the HyperScale and Business Critical loads in Microsoft Azure.
+Try and find the right fit for your requirements for SQL, as you don't want a slow performing Octopus instance, but you probably also don't want to size it too big and pay too much for your Database hosting.

 ## Storage

 In a single node setup, you would typically host Octopus on [Local Storage](https://en.wikipedia.org/wiki/Local_storage) on either `C:\Octopus` or `D:\Octopus`.
 You're going to need some local storage for Octopus unless you decide to present an Azure File Share as a mapped drive or as a Symbolic link to the server.
 Our recommendation is to host your logs and configuration of Octopus locally on the server.
 It avoids any potential issues with accidentally pointing all of your Octopus nodes logs location to the same file, which would cause file locking issues and cause the Octopus server to stop until you resolved it.